 - Not as good as a Garmin

-If you’re a triathlete instead of a straightforward runner, the Garmin Forerunner 945 is a good option.
+If you’re a triathlete instead of a straightforward runner, the Garmin Forerunner 945 and the Forerunner 955 are a good option.
 Garmin’s best GPS watch featuring music suited for triathletes is this rugged multisport watch.

 It’s similar to the Fenix 6, but with a thinner profile, that is easy to remove a wetsuit when you do a triathlon.
 If you want more sophisticated tri-specific features and data, it’s a step up from the Forerunner 745.